needle-mirror/com.unity.profiling.systemmetrics.mali/Documentation~/using-system-metrics-mali.md

 ## Access the Profiler counters through code

 The System Metrics Mali package implements all of its metrics as [Profiler Counters](https://docs.unity3d.com/Packages/com.unity.profiling.core@latest/index.html?subfolder=/manual/profilercounter-guide.html).
 You can access them through a script using the [ProfilerRecorder API](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html).

+All Mali counters belong to the same ProfilerCategory, which you can access via `SystemMetricsMali.Instance.Category`.

 The following example uses the [ProfilerRecorder API](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html) to display some Mali metrics in-game on the screen, including from within a Release build without the Profiler attached.